 Does It Record Video?

 In this part of our Nikon Coolpix S7000 review, we’re going to be focusing on the video capabilities of the camera.
-The recording capability of this camera maxes out at 1080p resolution.
-Due to the four-axis Hybrid VR technology, it does a great job reducing shaking when filming at close range.

 However, filming at larger distances can be slightly problematic with this camera.
 We noticed an increase in jarring when using the zoom feature at high distances.
 To combat this, you may want to consider using a tripod when recording from further away.